mohanmca/professional_certification/aws/2_1_aws_s3_anki.md

 * Transfer Acceleration
   * Amazon CloudFront - is used to transfer acceleration
   * Additional Cost
-  * Should be domain accessisible without DOT in bucket name
+  * Should be domain accessible without DOT in bucket name
   * Does not support Get/Put/Delete,
   * Cross region copies using Put Object Copy
 * Events